Last updated on June 18, 2026

 Now, how to bring it together

-I want the layout to be set in around 2000-2005’s, so it will be V. epoch, though for a fictional layout this doesn’t matter as much in my opinion, but if you go too wild you might be facing some issues – like pretending it’s 1950’s and it’s okay for steamers to drive right past modern signals and stuff like that.
+If you go too wild you might be facing some issues – like pretending it’s 1950’s and it’s okay for steamers to drive right past modern signals and stuff like that.
 If that’s fine by you, it’s totally fine, but personally it’s breaking the immersion for me.